Optimal Reflection Coefficients for ASK Modulated Backscattering from Passive Tags: System Description

 \subsection{M-ary ASK Modulation}

-This section introduces the $M$-ASK modulation scheme for the backscatter tag.
-Specifically, $M=2^n$ with $n \in \{1,2,3,4,...\}$ represents the total number of bits in each transmit symbol.
-For example, the transmit symbols are \{‘1’, ‘0’\} when $n=1$, and \{‘11’, ‘10’, ‘01’,‘00’\} when $n=2$.
-As the tag exploits load modulation, it will connect to different load impedances to transmit each symbol.
-Hence, there is $M$ number of load impedances $\left(Z_{\rm L1}, Z_{\rm L2}, Z_{\rm L3},...,Z_{{\rm L}M} \right)$ that each represents a symbol $\left( S_1, S_2, S_3,..., S_M \right)$ in the $M$-ASK modulator.
-An equivalent Thevenin circuit of the backscatter tag with the $M$-ASK modulator is illustrated in Fig.\ref{fig12abc}.
-Without any loss of generality, we set the order of $Z_{{\rm L}i}$ to represent the symbol in the descending order of their decimal value.
-For example, in 4-ASK, the symbols \{‘11’, ‘10’, ‘01’, ‘00’\} correspond to the underlying load impedances $Z_{\rm L1}, Z_{\rm L2}, Z_{\rm L3}$ and $Z_{\rm L4}$, respectively.
+This section introduces the $M$-ASK modulation scheme for the backscatter tag, where $M = 2^n$ and $n \in \{1, 2, 3, 4, \dots \}$ represents the number of bits per transmit symbol.
+For example, when $n=1$, the transmit symbols are \{‘1’, ‘0’\}, and when $n=2$, the symbols are \{‘11’, ‘10’, ‘01’, ‘00’\}.
+Since the tag utilizes load modulation, it switches between different load impedances to transmit each symbol.
+Thus, there are $M$ distinct load impedances $\left(Z_{\rm L1}, Z_{\rm L2}, Z_{\rm L3}, \dots, Z_{{\rm L}M}\right)$, each corresponding to a specific symbol $\left(S_1, S_2, S_3, \dots, S_M\right)$ in the $M$-ASK modulation scheme.
+An equivalent Thevenin circuit of the backscatter tag using $M$-ASK modulation is shown in Fig.~\ref{fig12abc}.
+Without loss of generality, we assign the load impedances $Z_{{\rm L}i}$ to represent symbols in descending order of their decimal values.
+For instance, in 4-ASK, the symbols \{‘11’, ‘10’, ‘01’, ‘00’\} correspond to the load impedances $Z_{\rm L1}, Z_{\rm L2}, Z_{\rm L3}$, and $Z_{\rm L4}$, respectively.